Computer Task Group (NASDAQ:CTG) Issues FY 2022 Earnings Guidance

-Computer Task Group (NASDAQ:CTG – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Computer Task Group (NASDAQ:CTG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.640-$0.720 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.710.
 The company issued revenue guidance of $375 million-$395 million, compared to the consensus revenue estimate of $397.04 million.

-A number of analysts have recently commented on the company.
-StockNews.com initiated coverage on Computer Task Group in a research report on Wednesday.
-They issued a buy rating on the stock.
-Zacks Investment Research lowered Computer Task Group from a hold rating to a sell rating in a research report on Friday, February 25th.
+Computer Task Group (NASDAQ:CTG – Get Rating) last issued its quarterly earnings data on Monday, February 21st.
+The information technology services provider reported $0.25 EPS for the quarter, beating analysts’ consensus estimates of $0.17 by $0.08.
+Computer Task Group had a return on equity of 11.61% and a net margin of 3.50%.
+During the same period last year, the business posted $0.14 EPS.
+As a group, research analysts predict that Computer Task Group will post 0.69 EPS for the current fiscal year.

-Several large investors have recently modified their holdings of the company.
-Millennium Management LLC raised its holdings in Computer Task Group by 15.0% in the 2nd quarter.
-Millennium Management LLC now owns 13,655 shares of the information technology services provider’s stock worth $132,000 after purchasing an additional 1,779 shares during the period.
-BlackRock Inc. raised its stake in shares of Computer Task Group by 0.6% in the fourth quarter.
-BlackRock Inc. now owns 283,494 shares of the information technology services provider’s stock worth $2,826,000 after buying an additional 1,827 shares during the period.
-Morgan Stanley lifted its position in shares of Computer Task Group by 7.0% during the 2nd quarter.
-Morgan Stanley now owns 33,300 shares of the information technology services provider’s stock valued at $322,000 after buying an additional 2,178 shares in the last quarter.
-LPL Financial LLC bought a new position in shares of Computer Task Group during the 3rd quarter valued at approximately $80,000.
-Finally, Citadel Advisors LLC bought a new position in shares of Computer Task Group during the 2nd quarter valued at approximately $286,000.
-Hedge funds and other institutional investors own 53.52% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. grew its holdings in shares of Computer Task Group by 0.6% during the fourth quarter.
+BlackRock Inc. now owns 283,494 shares of the information technology services provider’s stock worth $2,826,000 after purchasing an additional 1,827 shares during the last quarter.
+LPL Financial LLC bought a new stake in Computer Task Group in the third quarter valued at approximately $80,000.
+Millennium Management LLC boosted its holdings in Computer Task Group by 16.9% in the third quarter.
+Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock valued at $127,000 after acquiring an additional 2,304 shares during the last quarter.
+Morgan Stanley boosted its holdings in Computer Task Group by 7.0% in the second quarter.
+Morgan Stanley now owns 33,300 shares of the information technology services provider’s stock valued at $322,000 after acquiring an additional 2,178 shares during the last quarter.
+Finally, Citadel Advisors LLC bought a new stake in Computer Task Group in the second quarter valued at approximately $286,000.
+Institutional investors own 53.52% of the company’s stock.

 Computer Task Group Company Profile (Get Rating)